Zach Guza

 MS – Sports Psychology, CPT, CSCS, Rock Steady Boxing Coach

 I am a former D1 NCAA All-American swimmer at the University of Tennessee and competed on the USA National level.
 I graduated with a M.S. in Sport Psychology and Motor Behavior.
-As a professional swim coach for over 10 years, I spent time coaching at the USA Olympic Training Center in Colorado Springs and was included on the USA Swimming National Team Coaches List.
+As a professional swim coach for over 10 years, I spent time coaching at the USA Olympic Training Center in Colorado Springs and was included on the USA Swimming National Team Coaches List for two consecutive years.

 As a fitness professional, I have a passion for helping people become strong, confident, and happy in their daily lives.
 After becoming NASM and CSCS certified for personal training, I have been able to sharpen the skills within my craft.
 In addition to private 1-1 training, I have worked as a strength coach for high school as well as professional athletes on both the USA National Team and the USA Olympic Team.